Asymptotic Representations for Sequential Decisions, Adaptive Experiments, and Batched Bandits: Asymptotic Representations for Batched Adaptive Experiments

 Building on the intuition above, we now consider multi-armed batched bandit settings where, at each stage, the decision-maker can choose the arm probabilities for the next stage, and carry out other statistical inferences based on the data realized from all prior batches.
 We will allow the form and underlying distributions of the data to vary across batches, although an important special case is the standard stationary bandit in which the potential outcome distributions remain the same over time.

 We assume there are $K$ treatment arms denoted $k=0,\dots,K-1$, and $B$ batches $b=1,\dots,B$.
-Here $B$ and $K$ are both finite and fixed in advance, but we can allow the adaptive sampling scheme to eventually rule out certain arms or stop sampling early.
+Here $B$ and $K$ are both finite and fixed in advance\footnote{In principle the number of periods $B$ could be arbitrarily large, but the asymptotic approximations are based on having an increasing number of potential observations per batch.}, but we can allow the adaptive sampling scheme to eventually rule out certain arms or stop sampling early.

 In every batch $b$ and observation index $i$ there are potential outcomes $z_{b,i}(k)$, which are random variables over $i$ with marginal densities $p_{\theta,k}^{(b)}(\cdot)$ on some support $\mathcal{Z}_{k}^{(b)}$.
 We allow the distributions, and the supports of the variables, to differ across batches.
-The parameter $\theta$ is a joint parameter of dimension $m$, characterizing all of the batch/arm distributions.
+The parameter $\theta \in \Theta \subset \mathbb{R}^m$ is a joint parameter of dimension $m$, characterizing all of the batch/arm distributions, and we fix a centering value $\theta_0 \in \text{int}(\Theta)$.
 In addition to the usual potential outcomes, we can handle covariates within this setup by defining, for example, $z_{b,i}(k) = (y_{b,i}(k),x_{b,i})$ where $x_{b,i}$ are covariates that are not ``affected'' by the choice of treatment arm.
 The variables contained in $x_{b,i}$ could also differ across batches.
 We assume that the variables $z_{b,i}(0),\dots,z_{b,i}(K-1)$ are independent across batches $b$ and individuals $i$ while allowing for arbitrary dependence across arms.
 With this setup and at most one observed arm for each observation, the sampling distributions of any decision rules, and the realized likelihood functions, only depend on the marginal distributions of the potential outcomes specified by the densities $p_{\theta,k}^{(b)}(\cdot)$.